 Credit card balances do not get included.
 Since the credit cards are paid off in full each month, the balances are reflected in our bank accounts with each payment.
 I don’t mind the one month lag.

-I still log in to look for fraudulent transactions (and I get transaction notifications) but I don't record balances.
+I still log in to look for fraudulent transactions (and I get transaction notifications) but I don’t record balances.

 There's no right way to calculate your net worth, just your way.
 Just a way that gives you the information you need.